wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/4-prepare-for-directory-synchronization-to-manage-identities.md

 To help ensure a smooth transition to Microsoft 365 by using synchronization, it's highly recommended that you prepare your Active Directory forest first before you begin your Microsoft 365 directory synchronization deployment.

-When you [set up directory synchronization in Microsoft 365](https://support.office.com/article/set-up-directory-synchronization-in-office-365-1b3b5318-6977-42ed-b5c7-96fa74b08846?azure-portal=true), one of the steps is to [download and run the IdFix tool](https://support.office.com/article/download-and-run-the-idfix-tool-f4bd2439-3e41-4169-99f6-3fabdfa326ac?azure-portal=true).
-You can use the IdFix tool to help with the [directory cleanup](https://support.office.com/article/directory-cleanup-497593cf-24c6-491c-940b-7c86dcde9de0?azure-portal=true).
+When you [set up directory synchronization in Microsoft 365](https://docs.microsoft.com/microsoft-365/enterprise/set-up-directory-synchronization?view=o365-worldwide?azure-portal=true), one of the steps is to [download and run the IdFix tool](https://microsoft.github.io/idfix/installation/?azure-portal=true).
+You can use the [IdFix tool](https://microsoft.github.io/idfix/?azure-portal=true) to help with cleaning up your Active Directory.

 Your directory cleanup should focus on the following tasks: